 The Company's application of SFAS No. 144 results in the presentation of the net operating results of these qualifying properties sold during 2004 and 2003 as income from discontinued operations for all periods presented.
-In addition, SFAS No. 144 results in the gains on sale of these qualifying properties totaling approximately \$32.1 million (net of minority interests share of approximately \$1.5 million) and \$91.9 million to be reflected as "Gains on sales of real estate from discontinued operations" in the accompanying Consolidated Statements of Operations for the nine months ended September 30, 2004 and 2003, respectively.
-The application of SFAS No. 144 does not have an impact on net income available to common unitholders.
+In addition, SFAS No. 144 results in the gains on sale of these qualifying properties totaling approximately \$26.2 million (net of minority interests share of approximately \$5.5 million) and \$73.4 million (net of minority interest share of approximately \$16.3 million) to be reflected as "Gains on sales of real estate from discontinued operations, net of minority interest" in the accompanying Consolidated Statements of Operations for the nine months ended September 30, 2004 and 2003, respectively.
+The application of SFAS No. 144 does not have an impact on net income available to common shareholders.
 SFAS No. 144 only impacts the presentation of these properties within the Consolidated Statements of Operations.

-11. Earnings Per Common Unit
+11. Earnings Per Share

-Earnings per common unit have been computed pursuant to the provisions of SFAS No. 128.
-The following table provides a reconciliation of both the net income and the number of common units used in the computation of basic earnings per common unit, which is calculated by dividing net income available to common unitholders by the weighted-average number of common units outstanding during the period.
+Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
+The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which is calculated by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 During the period ended June 30, 2004, the Company adopted EITF 03-6 "Participating Securities and the Two-Class Method under FASB 128" ("EITF 03-6"), which provides further guidance on the definition of participating securities.
 Pursuant to EITF 03-6, the Company's Series Two Preferred Units are considered participating securities.
-Accordingly, for the reporting periods in which the Company's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units and LTIP Units and Series Two Preferred Units in proportion to their respective interests.
+Accordingly, for the reporting periods in which the Operating Partnership's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units, and Series Two Preferred Units in proportion to their respective interests.
 Prior periods have been restated to conform to the provisions of EITF 03-6.
-For the nine months ended September 30, 2004 and 2003, approximately \$700,000 and \$7,900,000, respectively, were allocated to the Series Two Preferred Units in excess of distributions and included in preferred distributions and allocation of undistributed earnings.
+For the nine months ended September 30, 2004 and 2003, approximately \$500,000 and \$6,500,000, respectively, were allocated to the Series Two Preferred Units in excess of distributions and included in the Company's computation of earnings per share.
 There were no amounts allocated to the Series Two Preferred Units in excess of distributions for the three months ended September 30, 2004 and 2003.
-Other potentially dilutive common units, and the related impact on earnings, are considered when calculating diluted earnings per common unit.
+Other potentially dilutive common shares, and the related impact on earnings, are considered when calculating diluted EPS.